multiversx/mx-exchange-docs/docs/maiar-exchange-features/locked-mex-insights/LKMEX-lock-mechanism-unlock-schedule.md

 # What is the LKMEX time lock mechanism and unlock schedule?

-The Maiar Exchange chronology begins on the day of its full deployment: November 19.
+The xExchange chronology begins on the day of its full deployment: November 19.
 That is day 0 and all lock mechanisms evolve around this date.

-This means the LKMEX time lock mechanism begins on the day of the Maiar Exchange deployment.
+This means the LKMEX time lock mechanism begins on the day of the xExchange deployment.

-The Elrond blockchain chronology revolves around epochs of 24 hours.
+The MultiversX (previously Elrond) blockchain chronology revolves around epochs of 24 hours.
 1 month is thus considered to be 30 epochs.
 1 month is 30 epochs.
 1 year is 12 x 30 = 360 epochs.

 The LKMEX lock mechanism starts as soon as they become available, so before they are claimed.